ketozhang/ketozhang.github.io/_dev/notes/Data_Science/Probability/Discrete_Distributions/Binomial.md

 X = \sum_{k=1}^n I_k
 $$

-## Limit of the Binomial Distribution
+## Poisson Limit of the Binomial Distribution

 The poisson distribution can be derived by the limit of the binomial distribution as $np$ tends to some constant $\lambda$.
 Let $np \rightarrow \lambda$ where $n \rightarrow \infty$ and $p \rightarrow 0$.